 The White Law Group is investigating potential securities fraud claims involving broker-dealers’ improper recommendation that investors purchase high-risk non-traded REIT investments.
 Many investors are not fully aware of the problems and risks associated with these investments before purchasing them.
 (See: Did your Financial Advisor Recommend Investing in Non-Traded REITs?)

 Real estate investment trusts (REITs) are complex and inherently risky products.
 Compared to traditional investments, such as stocks, bonds and mutual funds, REITs are significantly more complex and often better suited for sophisticated and institutional investors.

 Another problem often associated with REIT recommendations is the high sales commissions brokers typically earn for selling REITs – as high as 15%.
 Brokers have an obligation to make investment recommendations that are consistent with their clients’ risk tolerance, net worth, investment objectives and experience in the market.
 Unfortunately, in many cases, the high sales commission may provide some brokers with enough incentive to make unsuitable investment recommendations.

 In addition to the high risks, non-traded REITs, like American Healthcare REIT often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one can suffer significant losses on the sale.

 Broker dealers are required to perform adequate due diligence on any investment they recommend and to ensure that all recommendations are suitable for the investor.
 Firms that fail to do so, may be held responsible for any losses in a FINRA arbitration claim.

-If you are concerned about investment losses in Griffin-American Healthcare REITs and would like a free consultation with a securities attorney, please call The White Law Group at 888-647-5510.
+If you suffered losses in American Healthcare REIT and would like a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.

 For more information on The White Law Group, visit www.whitesecuritieslaw.com.